 Where are DSPs allowed to visit with the patient?

-DSPs are permitted to visit the patient in their room, and if approved by staff, outside the patient room.
+DSPs are permitted to visit the patient in their room and when COVID-19 levels are low, outside the patient room.
 Please consult with the health care providers.

 Where can a DSP go if a social visitor arrives?